How to avoid losing vision due to retinal detachment? What should not be done if the retina is detached? Postoperative period after retinal rupture.

 Inflammatory processes of the eyeball requiring treatment.

-The general condition of the patient, severe concomitant diseases in the acute phase.
+General condition of the patient, severe concomitant diseases in the acute phase.

 Operation technology

 Vitrectomy is performed on an outpatient basis or in a hospital setting.
-Anesthesia can be either local (eye drops with anesthetic), regional (retrobulbar injections of anesthetic) or general, depending on the indications, the patient's condition and the standards of ophthalmic care adopted in a particular medical institution.
+Anesthesia can be either local (eye drops with anesthetic), regional (retrobulbar injections of anesthetic) or general, depending on the indications, the patient’s condition and the standards of ophthalmological care adopted in a particular medical institution.

 Pneumatic retinopexy